obsidianplatform/Obsidian-Qt/README.md

 ```
 cd Obsidian-Qt
 ```
-run buildscript to build binarys, when asked for a RPC-User and a RPC-Password, choose a username and a secure password, enter them and press **Enter**
+run buildscript to build binaries, when asked for a RPC-User and a RPC-Password, choose a username and a secure password, enter them and press **Enter**